 When you are down to making a choice, make sure you go for a stove that emits a BTU that is proportional to the size of your house.

 “It’s just a wood stove.
 What could possibly be hard about it?”
 While some people aren’t new to using wood stoves, some people are first-timers in using wood stoves.
 But nevertheless, it is important to know how wood stoves work as they vary in function.
 What works for stove A might not be applicable to stove B.

 Therefore, it is imperative to know how to operate it.
 Some of the stoves are accompanied by manuals.
 Some don’t come with one.
 Consider these tips to help you around operating and maintaining your wood stove, which will, in turn, serve you better and longer.

 Ensure to use the right type of wood

 Definitely, you are not going to light a fire on an empty firebox.
-If you want to successfully get your fire started, you will need a block of very dry and seasoned wood.
+If you want to get your fire started successfully, you will need a block of very dry and seasoned wood.
 Wet wood is useless to start a fire as a screw without a hole.
-Some logs will contain moist, but it is still not enough.
+Some logs will contain moisture, but it is still not enough.

 Don’t be eager to jump steps.
 Start small!

 In case you’re starting a fire for the first time, start with the little logs of wood.
 Don’t just gather all the logs of wood of different sizes and put them into the firebox (that’s if the stove accommodates them).
 Build a high level of temperature before introducing the big logs into the dancing flames.